FirAk333/my-new-project/README.md

 ## Summary

-AI for Health is a virtual health assistant that uses AI to provide personalized health recommendations and support, empowering users to improve their well-being and achieve their health goals effectively and easy.
+AI for Health is a virtual health assistant that uses AI to provide personalized health recommendations and support, empowering users to improve their well being and achieve their health goals effectively and easy.

 ## Background

-AI for Health addresses the challenge of maintaining a healthy lifestyle in today's fast-paced world by offering personalized health guidance and support.
+AI for Health addresses the challenge of maintaining a healthy lifestyle in todays fast paced world by offering personalized health guidance and support.

 This problem is common globally due to:
 * busy schedules